 I believe that there is no one more aware of their impact on the planet than those that are well travelled.
 We see the negative impacts of humanity wherever we roam, and most travellers know how important it is to “take only photos and leave only footprints.”
 We also know this process begins long before we leave home.
 It starts in the planning stages, from our mode of transport to the accommodation we book and even what we choose to pack in our bags.

 I’m sure I don’t have to explain to you, sustainable traveller, about the failings of the fast fashion industry.
 From being the 5th most polluting industry to the extreme inequity and poor conditions experienced by garment workers.
 So where do we source sustainably produced clothing for our next getaway while remaining in style and on budget?
-I’ve been working on travelling and trialing a number of options and here are my top seven sources to shop your sustainable wardrobe with people and planet in mind, without breaking the bank.
+I’ve been working on trialing a number of options, and here are my top seven sources to shop a sustainable travel wardrobe with people and planet in mind, without breaking the bank.

 Full Disclosure: I may earn compensation for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps to support Duende at no extra cost to you.

 Pact offer comfortable, high-quality underwear and activewear for men, women and kids.
 Their garments are made in Fair Trade Certified factories, with sustainably sourced fabrics and selective use of dyes.
-Pact cotton leggings are my new favourite clothing item for long haul flights – so soft and breathable.
+Pact cotton leggings are my new favourite clothing item for long haul flights – so soft and breathable – and my husband loves the travel pants for the same purpose.
 They are also diverse pieces to have on hand in your destination to wear as sleepwear, layer under other items on cold days, and wear them to work out.

 For more adventurous travellers who need more specialised gear, Patagonia has been a leader in sustainable apparel for quite some time.
 Their activewear covers trail running, climbing, surfing, skiing and snowboarding with ranges for men, women and children.
 Patagonia offer repair, trade-in and recycling services for their products, and donate 1% of sales to grassroots environmental groups.